imagej/imagej.github.io/pages/MorphoLibJ.md

 reconstruction algorithm.
 More details can be found in the book of Soille (2003). ![Regional and extended maxima on a grey-level image.
 Left: original image.
 Middle: result of regional maxima.
-Right: result of extended maxima.](MorphoLibJ-grains-regional-and-extended-maxima.png "Regional and extended maxima on a grey-level image.
+Right: result of extended maxima.](/images/pages/MorphoLibJ-grains-regional-and-extended-maxima.png "Regional and extended maxima on a grey-level image.
 Left: original image.
 Middle: result of regional maxima.
-Right: result of extended maxima.")
+Right: result of extended maxima.")"

 The following operations are available in the {% include bc content='Plugins | MorphoLibJ'%} menu: